nolen777/TreadmillSync/README.md

   future.
 * There's no pairing/authorization of connecting either Phone <-> Desktop or Desktop <-> treadmill right now, anything in Bluetooth range will just connect.
 We could generate a UUID on the phone and have some kind of "connect" UX.
+* The treadmill tracks active time, but not idle time as far as I can tell.
+So end date for the workout is just set to the current time when the sync happens, and the start date is the current time - active time duration.

 ## Notes
 * LifeSpanCommands.swift also contains some commands for controlling the treadmill: start, stop, adjust speed.
 Those